 Talk to your doctor about the risks of taking mobocertinib.

-Mobocertinib (Exkivity) is useful to treat a certain type of non-small cell lung cancer (NSCLC) that cannot be removed by surgery and has spread to other parts of the body either during or after treatment with platinum chemotherapy medications.
+Mobocertinib (brand name-Exkivity) is an FDA-approved treatment for non-small cell lung cancer (NSCLC) that can not be removed by surgery.
+It is used to treat cancer that has spread to other parts of the body either during or after treatment with platinum chemotherapy medications.

 Mobocertinib (exkivity) falls in a class of kinase inhibitors medications.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells and may help shrink tumors.

-Mobocertinib (exkivity) comes as a capsule to take by mouth.
-It is usually taken once daily with or without food.
-The length of your treatment depends on how well this medication works for you, and the side effects that you experience.
+Mobocertinib (exkivity) comes as a capsule to take by mouth once daily with or without food.
 Take mobocertinib at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take mobocertinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.